SamuelMartens/Quake_2_DirectX12/Readme.md

 - This repo doesn't contain any assets so you still need original game to run it.

-- I do this project for fun, so no guarantees is given.
+- I do this project for fun, so no guarantees are given.

+- DirectX12 renderer lives in ref_dx12 directory so 99% of changes happen there.

 How to run:
   1) Open quake2.sln